the Carmel

 Story of a soul

-In December 1894, during recreation in the heating room, Mother Agnès of Jesus ordered Thérèse to write down her childhood memories at the suggestion of Sister Marie du Sacré-Coeur (Marie Martin).
+In December 1894, during a break in the warming room, Mother Agnès de Jésus ordered Thérèse to write down her childhood memories at the suggestion of Sister Marie of the Sacré-Cœur (Marie Martin).
 Throughout 1895, Thérèse therefore wrote what would become the Manuscript A, first part of theStory of a soul.
 She will give it to Mother Agnès for her birthday on Jan.
 20, 1896.

 boiler